BEKK-IoT/getting-started-beacons/src/text/cordova/intro.md

 ```

-Open the `main.js` file and update the following variables with your [device info](https://build.particle.io/):
+Open the `main.js` file and update the following variables with your [device info](https://build.particle.io/)
+You will find deviceId under devices link on the left hand side
+And auth token is under settings link on the left hand side:

 ```
 const auth = '...';